lynerlwl/lynerlwl.github.io/src/index.md

 # Welcome!

 My name is Wei Lun, you can also call me Lyner.
 I am a PhD (Computing) candidate at Sunway University, where I work on small sample learning in semantic segmentation.
 I also a [Research Assistant](research/project.md) and [Teaching Assistant](academic/tutorial.md).

-I'm interested in "meta-learning", "geometric deep learning".
+My research interests:
+1. geometry deep learning - particulary graph data structure.
+2. topological deep learning - particulary manifold learning which make use of geometrical and topological information.

 Feel free to reach out to **lynerlwl:material-at:ieee.com**, if you found any errors or just like to chat.

 You can find me at other platform too:
 [:material-github:](https://github.com/lynerlwl) |